tommasoturchi/axai/src/pages/accepted-papers.md

 13. **Toward a Human-Centered Metric for Evaluating Trust in Artificial Intelligence Systems**
     Andrea Esposito, Giuseppe Desolda, and Rosa Lanzilotti
     *University of Bari Aldo Moro*

+### Special Issue

+Selected papers will be invited for submission in expanded form to a joint special issue together with invited papers from the [SYNERGY](https://synergy.trx.li) workshop on "Designing and Building Hybrid Human–AI Systems".
+Further instructions regarding formatting and the review/publication process will be provided when the invitations are sent.